Department: MCC Engg Sci & Applied Math Salary/Grade: NEX/10

-Enters information into spreadsheets and/or databases.
+Enters information into spreadsheets &/or databases.

 Compiles routine reports, statistics, tables, charts, etc. from readily available information.

-Coordinates content maintenance of websites and/or blogs.
+Coordinates content maintenance of websites, social media &/or blogs.

 Provides information via phone, e-mail, mail, etc.